 - Onboarding process isn’t great because it involves manual setups, video conferences, lengthy optimization processes, and stuff like that.

-Monumetric is an acceptable monetization option for web publishers with over 10,000 PV.
+I think the $99 setup fee is the worst and weirdest downside.
+But Monumetric is an acceptable monetization option for web publishers with over 10,000 PV.
 Quality traffic and content are essential.
 Plus, it’s an ideal alternative to Ezoic and AdSense—still one of the best CPM ad networks for small publishers.

 6. FatChilli

-FatChilli is a programmatic ad management platform and a certified Google Ad 360 partner.
 This ad network, however, offers content creators the opportunity to fetch ads from GAM 360, even if they are small publishers.
-GAM 360 is intended for large publishers and is unreachable for small and medium sites.
+Google Ad Manager 360 is intended for large publishers and is unreachable for small and medium sites.

-FatChilli Publisher Requirements & Payments:
+Requirements and Payments:

 It’s a programmatic monetization solution and a certified advertiser partner, so you need a website with well-crafted content or a useful online tool.